In this explainer, we will learn how to find a unit rate and how to use it to solve problems in the real world.

 Example 3: Identifying a Unit Rate from a Description

-A car uses 10 liters of fuel to travel 50 km.
-What is the car’s fuel consumption rate in liters per kilometer?
+A car uses 10 litres of fuel to travel 50 km.
+What is the car’s fuel consumption rate in litres per kilometre?

-Here, we want to find the number of liters used to travel 1 km.
-As 1 km is 50 times smaller than 50 km, the quantity of fuel used to travel 1 km is 50 times smaller than 10 liters.
+Here, we want to find the number of litres used to travel 1 km.
+As 1 km is 50 times smaller than 50 km, the quantity of fuel used to travel 1 km is 50 times smaller than 10 litres.
 We see that the fuel consumption rate is given by

 [The units have been written in the calculation for learning purposes.
 You may not have to write them in your workings.]